ColinKohler/BulletArm/README.md

 <a name="dependencies"></a>
 ## Dependencies

-The library is based on Python 3.7+
+The library is based on Python>=3.7

 ```
 attrdict